War

 Global arms race is picking up speed.

 But that's not all.
 We all felt a loss when the cold war ended.
 There almost were budget cuts for the military, and we contemplated the possibility of a 'peace dividend'.
 Much of the war profiteering elite might have suffered a loss too.
 Bush has taken care of these concerns as well.
 First, even though the Star Wars program was known to be a dysfunctional money pit, he revived this program and fought hard to deploy it to sensitive countries in central Europe.
-This done, Russia now became upset again.
 As their surrounding countries started to join NATO, and star wars installations began to be deployed, Russia again feels threatened.
 So you can be assured that the arms race will continue, the Military-Industrial complex will remain strong.
 (Get over it, you will not get health care, better education, pensions, good transportation, better infrastructure, or any real domestic improvements.
-Don't whine about the elections that are now so thoroughly rigged.
-Your children will have all of their needs taken care of in the military.)
+Don't whine about the elections that are now so thoroughly rigged..)

 War Crimes Watch